Datasance/docs.datasance.com/ioFog_3.0/platform-deployment/kubernetes-helm.md

 <aside class="notifications tip">
   <h3><img src="/images/icos/ico-tip.svg" alt="">Not interested in using Kubernetes?</h3>
   <p>There are two flavours of Control Plane deployments - Remote and Kubernetes.
 This guide will focus on deploying a Remote Control Plane on a Kubernetes cluster.
 Go to <a href="#/./ioFog_3.0/platform-deployment/remote-control-plane">Remote - Deploy Control Plane</a> to deploy the Control Plane on a Linux host instead.
 Keep in mind that in such case, it will be necessary to prepare the host for Controller as well.</p>
   <p>Also, this guide will use Helm to deploy the Control Plane on the cluster.
-To use iofogctl instead, go to <a href="#/./ioFog_3.0/pltform-deployment/kubernetes-iofogctl"> Kubernetes - Deploy Control Plane Using iofogctl</a>.</p>
+To use potctl instead, go to <a href="#/./ioFog_3.0/pltform-deployment/kubernetes-potctl"> Kubernetes - Deploy Control Plane Using potctl</a>.</p>
 </aside>

 # Kubernetes - Deploy Control Plane Using Helm